Nwachukwu-Uzor/alx-system_engineering-devops/0x00-shell_basics/README.md

 Lists all files in a directory in long format
 # cd $HOME
 Changes the working directory to the user's home directory
+# ls -a
+List all repositories including hidden ones